awbla/awbla-student-workflow/content/2-photography.md

 Fstop:
 ***F8***
+- To LOCK/UNLOCK settings, press and hold FN button and rotate the **sub-command dial** until an “L” appears/disappears by the shutter speed
 - Hold shutter button half way down (like you are focusing a shot) and turn the dial directly below the on/off switch on the front of the camera
-- To LOCK/UNLOCK settings, press and hold FN button and rotate the **sub-command dial** until an “L” appears/disappears by the shutter speed

 Shutter speed:
-**125**
+**125 - 80** depending on background color
+- To LOCK/UNLOCK, press and hold **FN button** and rotate **main dial** until an “L” appears/disappears by the shutter speed
 - To change – hold shutter button down half way, same as above, and rotate **main dial**
-- To LOCK/UNLOCK, press and hold **FN button** and rotate **main dial** until an “L” appears/disappears by the shutter speed